10 Best Email Marketing Tools for Softgen Next.js Apps

 Price: Free (3,000 emails/month) / ~$10/mo for more

-Plunk is open-source, matching Softgen's community values.
-Budget matches Softgen's $33/year pricing philosophy.
+Plunk is open-source, matching Softgen's community ownership values.
+The budget matches Softgen's $33/year pricing philosophy.
+Self-hosting is available for teams that want full control.

 6. SendGrid